Thursday, April 14, 2016

 Mule Day Parade

-In the distance, we could see the wagon train, the crowds of people watching the parade passed as it crossed the highway headed up the hill to the Maury County Park.
+In the distance, we could see the wagon train, the crowds of people watching the parade as it passed, crossed the highway, and headed up the hill to the Maury County Park

 Mule Day Parade